ginstrom/paladin-novel/chapters/11_first-blood-first-miracle.md

 "He's beyond my help," Sim whispered, his voice breaking.
 Tears streamed down his weathered cheeks.
 "The damage is too great.
 I cannot—" His hands fell to his sides, the faint glow extinguished.

 Around them, the survivors gathered in a silent circle.
 Shoulders slumped in defeat.
 Hands covered mouths to stifle sobs.
 Eyes turned away from the dying boy, unable to bear witness to their helplessness.
-Aerin knelt beside her brother, her tears falling onto his blood-stained face, but she spoke no words of plea.
+Aerin knelt beside her brother, her tears falling onto his blood-stained face.

 Gond felt a pull he could neither name nor resist.
 His feet carried him forward without conscious thought, drawn by an invisible thread that seemed to connect his heart to the dying boy.
 The circle of mourners parted before him, their faces etched with resignation.